 2022 Plan of Operation

 In 2022, the Colorado River will operate under a Lower Basin Tier 1 shortage condition, which effectively reduces Arizona's Colorado River entitlement by 512,000 acre-feet.
 Accordingly, there will be no excess CAP water available to the AWBA for storage.
 While significant, the reductions in Colorado River supplies in 2022 will not impact supplies available for CAP M&I subcontractors and on-River M&I contractors.
-However, the reductions will impact supplies made available to Tribes under the Arizona Water Settlements Act of 2004.
-As a result, the AWBA will have its first-ever firming requirement.
-Absent excess CAP water supplies, the AWBA will continue to make progress on its firming goals through credit acquisitions.
+However, the reductions will impact supplies made available to Tribes under the Arizona Water Settlements Act of 2004, resulting in the AWBA's first-ever firming requirement.
+In the absence of excess CAP water, the AWBA plans to make progress on its firming goals through credit acquisitions.